-In the Pracchia-Lizzano area some thrusts affect the external Cervarola unit and emplaced the Cervarola Unit above the Sestola-Vidiciatico Tectonic unit.
-The age of this thrusting event is poorly constrained, but later than turbiditic sandstone sedimentation in the external Cervarola Unit (Castiglione dei Pepoli fm.: Langhian), i.e. Serravallian or younger in age, these thrust are indicated as "Later thrusts" in 3 (Fig. 8c).
+In the Pracchia-Lizzano area (Fig. 4) some thrusts affect the external Cervarola unit and emplaced the Cervarola unit above the Sestola-Vidiciatico tectonic unit.
+The age of this thrusting event is poorly constrained, but it likely postdates the turbiditic sandstone sedimentation in the external Cervarola unit (Castiglione dei Pepoli fm.: Langhian), i.e. Serravallian or younger in age, these thrust are here indicated as "Later thrusts".

-Other later thrust planes affect the Tuscan units and emplace the Tuscan Nappe and the overlying Modino Unit above the Sestola-Tectonic Unit and the Subligurian units.
+Other later thrust planes affect the Tuscan units and emplace the Tuscan Nappe and the overlying Modino unit above the Sestola-Tectonic unit and the Subligurian units.
 These thrust are well exposed between M. Giovo and M. Cusna, south-west of Gazzano, and in the M. Orsaro area.
 These are thrusts in which the overlying strata are shorthened by folding developing km-scale asymmetric inclined folds with overturned limb.
 This feature was early recognized by many authors and these folds are referred as "frontal ramp of Tuscan units" in the Italian geological literature of the area.
-More recent thrusting affected the more external Marnoso-Arenacea fm. and deformed Ligurian units along the Sillaro Line: these recent features are not discused here.
+More recent thrusting affected the more external Marnoso-Arenacea Formation and deformed Ligurian units along the Sillaro Line: these recent features are not discused here.